 As stated in the Catholic Church's "General Norms for the Liturgical Year and the Calendar," the Easter triduum (Latin for "three days") begins with the evening Mass of the Lord's Supper, and includes Good Friday and Holy Saturday.
 It closes with evening prayer on Easter Sunday.

-Myth 3: Catholics abstain from meat during Lent
+Myth 3: Catholics abstain from meat during all of Lent

-Only on Fridays during Lent are Catholics required to abstain from meat in remembrance of the sacrifice Jesus made on Good Friday.
+Only on Ash Wednesday and Fridays during Lent are Catholics required to abstain from meat in remembrance of the sacrifice Jesus made on Good Friday.

 According to abstinence laws, meat includes warm-blooded animals and birds.
 Fish and other cold-blooded animals are not prohibited.